Tennessee Elk Permit

-We will award this permit to the successful high bidder through an eBay auction.
-The auction will start at 9:30 p.m.
-(CST) on July 27 and end at 9:30 p.m.
+We awarded this permit to the successful high bidder through an eBay auction with the winning bid of $13,000.00.
+The auction started at 9:30 p.m.
+(CST) on July 27 and ended at 9:30 p.m.
 (CST) on August 6.
-(A link to the eBay auction site will be added to our website when available.)
 The successful bidder will be a participant in the hunt along with six others who will be selected in a random computer draw later this summer.

 The 7-day season dates for 2017 are October 14, through 20, with two more days added to the season from the previous years.
 The North Cumberland WMA will be sub-divided into five Elk Hunting Zones (EHZ).
 Each hunter will be designated an EHZ through a handheld drawing conducted at a TWRA Region IV location (location, dates and times TBA).
 The purchaser of this elk permit will be required to purchase an elk license before participating in the hunt.
 The resident elk license (Type 256) is $27.00, and a non-resident elk license (Type 257) is $300.00.
 Sportsman and Lifetime license holders are exempt from having to purchase the elk license.
 All other licenses and permits to hunt big game in Tennessee are required.